MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/configure-adrms-restrictions.md

 >***Applies to**: Azure Information Protection*
 >
 >***Relevant for**: [Azure Information Protection classic client for Windows](faqs.md#whats-the-difference-between-the-azure-information-protection-classic-and-unified-labeling-clients).
 For the unified labeling client, see [Double Key Encryption](plan-implement-tenant-key.md#double-key-encryption-dke).*
+>
+>*If you have Windows 7 or Office 2010, see [AIP and legacy Windows and Office versions](../known-issues.md#aip-and-legacy-windows-and-office-versions).*

 [!INCLUDE [AIP classic client is deprecated](includes/classic-client-deprecation.md)]